 The U.S. government agencies recognized the direct link between asbestos and lung cancer years ago, and banned many uses of asbestos.
 However, you can still find asbestos in automotive products and in materials used in home building and construction, as well as in older buildings and water pipes.
 In fact, the Occupational Health and Safety Administration has estimated that more than a million employees in construction and other trades continue to face significant asbestos – exposure on the job.

 One reason lung cancer is so deadly is that it is hard to detect in its early stages.
 There may be no symptoms at first.

 Unfortunately, by the time someone has developed symptoms, the cancer may have reached advanced stages.
-In fact, most cases of lung cancer in asbestos workers can be traced back 15 years or more to their initial exposure.
+In fact, most cases of lung cancer in asbestos workers can be traced back 15 years or more to a person’s initial exposure.

 Possible Signs Of Lung Cancer

-There are no typical physical symptoms apparent in people who have lung cancer.
+There are typically physical symptoms apparent if you have lung cancer.
 Eventually, the typical physical symptoms of asbestos lung cancer may appear and include:

 - Changes in a chronic cough

 - Unexpected and unusual weight loss